Yearnsmith/range-class/README.md

 #### `options` (optional)

-  An object adjusting the output.
+  An object whose properties adjust the output.

 #### options: